Mayhomes/quiz/README.md

 ## Project Overview

-This application allows users to take a 20-minute timed quiz with randomly selected questions.
-Each quiz consists of 28 multiple-choice questions and 2 essay questions.
+This application allows users to take a 15-minute timed quiz with randomized questions.
+Each quiz consists of multiple-choice questions selected from a pool of 48 questions.
 Results are automatically saved to Google Sheets, and users receive only their total score.

 ## Features

-- **Random Question Selection**: 28 MCQs randomly selected from a pool of 51
+- **Random Question Selection**: MCQs randomly selected from a pool of 48
-- **Essay Questions**: 2 essay questions always included at the end
-- **20-Minute Timer**: Countdown timer with auto-submit
+- **15-Minute Timer**: Countdown timer with auto-submit
 - **Google Sheets Integration**: Automatic data storage
 - **Score Summary**: Users see only total score, not individual answers
 - **Responsive Design**: Works on desktop and mobile devices

 ## Quiz Structure

-- **Master Set**: 51 MCQs + 9 Essay Questions
+- **Master Set**: 48 MCQs + 9 Essay Questions
-- **Per User**: 28 MCQs + 2 Essay Questions = 30 Total Questions
+- **Per User**: Randomized MCQs from the pool
-- **Time Limit**: 20 minutes
+- **Time Limit**: 15 minutes
-- **Scoring**: MCQs (1 point each), Essays (5 points each)
+- **Scoring**: MCQs (1 point each)

 ## Taskmaster-AI Integration